 5 – Luiton Walkie Talkies 2 Way Radio BaoFeng Radio Series UV-5RH

-You can choose to customize channel names for easy recognition, and also program the boot display and others with the included cable and your PC.
+You can choose to customize channel names to make it easy to recognize, and also program the boot display and others with the included cable and your PC.
 You can select between broadband or narrowband and the rest of the features are also dual functioning.

-- Not an FCC-approved product
+- Not an FCC-approved model

 - Burns through the battery and dies quickly.